December 31, Reading 1 – Esther 9, 10

 SJA Notes

-“On that night the king could not sleep.
+“On the night the king could not sleep.
 And he gave orders to bring the book of memorable deeds, the chronicles, and they were read before the king.”

-Here we see the reversal of political fame and fortune come about through the king not being able to sleep – See the Lord’s hand at work here!
+Here we see the reversal of political fame and fortune come about through a king not being able to sleep – See the Lord’s hand at work here!

-King Ahasuerus discovered that Mordecai had never been honored for revealing the plot of the two eunuchs who wanted to do away with the king.
+King Ahasuerus discovered that Mordecai had never been honored for revealing the plot of the two eunuchs for harm to the king.

-And so the king ordered Mordecai honored.
-By his hated enemy, Haman the Agagite.
+So the king ordered Mordecai honored.
+By an enemy, Haman the Agagite.

-Agag was the Amalekite king that the Israelite king Saul (from the tribe of Benjamin, the same as Mordecai) was commanded by the Lord to kill.
+Agag was the Amalekite king that Saul (the Israelite king, from the tribe of Benjamin as was Mordecai) was commanded by the Lord to kill.

-Saul disobeyed God and kept Agag alive (although Samuel the prophet then killed him).
+Saul disobeyed God and kept Agag alive, until Samuel the prophet killed Agag with the sword.

-The point here is that both of these men were the product of long-standing grudges.
+Both Haman and Mordecai were a product of long-standing grudges.
 More than five hundred years have passed and still there was great animosity between God’s people and the Amalekites.

-And because of sleeplessness the tables have been turned.
+And because of sleeplessness the tables were turned.

 * Father God,

-Thank You for taking care of us, often in ways we don’t even see or understand.
+Thank You for taking care of us, often in ways we don’t see or understand.

 Thank You for Your grace – Giving to us blessing that we do not deserve.

-Thank You for Your mercy – Not giving to us the curse that we absolutely do deserve.
+Thank You for Your mercy – Not giving to us the curse that we absolutely deserve.

 Amen.